 Place the cutting boards on a level surface and cover to keep dust from settling in.
 Leave to cure overnight (24 hours for a soft cure, 72 hours for full cure).

 There you go!
-Beautiful, detailed, one-of-a-kind artwork to display.
+Beautiful, detailed, one-of-a-kind ocean resin art to display or give as a gift.

-I hope this resin art project and tutorial brought a little bit of summer to you.
+I hope this DIY resin art idea and tutorial brought a little bit of summer to you.
 Do you have a way you like to channel those hot beach days?

 Like it?
 Pin it for later!